CSI-Jose-Cestero/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: Markdown is universally supported as websites like GitHub and Reddit support it.

 What does "cd" stand for?

- - Answer:
+ - Answer: "cd" stands for change directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: no

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: I did not consider searching google for other commands to run as I've had previous experience with the terminal.

 What would you like to program?

- - Answer:
+ - Answer: I'd like to program interactive programs that ask for inputs and show outputs.

 Type down any class notes below this sentence: